 In order to successfully teach this unit, you must be intellectually prepared at the highest level.
-This means reading and studying the entire book before launching the unit and understanding the major themes that Jewell Parker Rhodes communicates through the book.
-By the time your scholars finish reading Ninth Ward, they should be able to articulate and explain these themes.
+This means reading and studying the entire book before launching the unit, and understanding the major themes that Anne Frank communicates through the book.
+By the time your scholars finish reading Anne Frank: The Diary of a Young Girl, they should be able to articulate and explain these themes.

-The table below outlines the major topics and themes highlighted in Ninth Ward.
-Note that you should NOT review these with scholars before they begin reading the book.
-Rather, scholars will uncover themes organically through their reading.
-As a teacher of reading, your job is to facilitate rich conversations about the meaning of each chapter.
+The table below outlines the major topics and themes highlighted in Anne Frank: The Diary of a Young Girl.
+Note that you should not review these with scholars before they begin reading the book.
+Rather, scholars will uncover the themes organically through their reading.
+As a teacher of reading, you need to facilitate rich conversations about the meaning of each chapter.
 You will do this by posing the discussion questions provided in each seminar.
 As scholars read the text, you will press them to analyze how the author uses events in the book to communicate the major themes.

-Although there is not one correct thematic statement for each major topic discussed in the book, there are accurate (evidence-based) and inaccurate (non-evidence-based) interpretations of what the author is arguing.
+While there is not one correct thematic statement for each major topic discussed in the book, there are accurate (evidence-based) and inaccurate (not evidence-based) interpretations of what the author is arguing.
 Therefore, we have provided exemplar thematic statements in the table below.